Brady, Patriots defense shine in 30-14 win over Jets

 FOXBOROUGH, Mass.
+(AP) — The New England Patriots became the third team in seven months to sour on Antonio Brown’s off-field problems when they released the All-Pro receiver Friday.
+On the field, they didn’t need him to roll to an easy victory over the New York Jets.

-(AP) — Tom Brady threw a pair of touchdown passes and the Patriots didn’t allow a defensive touchdown for the third straight week as New England dominated in a 30-14 win over the New York Jets on Sunday.
+Tom Brady threw a pair of touchdown passes and the Patriots didn’t allow an offensive touchdown for the third straight week as they dominated in a 30-14 win Sunday.

+It was the Patriots’ first game since Brown was cut after a second woman accused him of sexual misconduct.

+“Obviously, it was a tough week,” safety Duron Harmon said.
+“A lot of media.
+A lot of stories.
+But the only thing we focused on was the Jets and I thought it showed today.”

 Sony Michel and Rex Burkhead each added a rushing touchdown for the Patriots (3-0), who won their seventh straight over the Jets and earned their ninth consecutive regular-season win at home over their AFC East rival.